Gravitational waves in metric-affine bumblebee gravity: Emission of gravitational waves

 Therefore, in the spacelike sector the Lorentz--violating background does not reduce to a retarded time shift.
-Instead, it introduces a directional dependence through $\theta_b$ together with higher--derivative radiative corrections.
-In the \textit{metric--affine} theory, the pole renormalization in Eq.~\eqref{Gtilde_spacelike_expand1} produces an additional isotropic $\mathcal O(\xi|\mathbf b|^2)$ rescaling of the quadrupole term, so that a trace of the \textit{non--metricity} structure may persist even under angular averaging.
+Instead, it introduces a directional dependence through $\chi$ together with higher--derivative radiative corrections.